 Barents Shelf Provenance Project 2017-2019

 Statistical analysis of the CASP Barents Shelf provenance dataset indicates that sediment maturity prior to burial diagenesis exerts by far the most significant control on resultant sandstone reservoir quality.
-This project tests this conclusion and helps improve models for reservoir presence and quality by investigating the relative importance of various source-to-sink factors on sediment maturity in the Late Triassic - Middle Jurassic Realgrunnen Subgroup and late Palaeozoic successions of the Barents Shelf.
+This project tests this conclusion and helps improve models for reservoir presence and quality by investigating the relative importance of various source-to-sink factors on sediment maturity in the Late Triassic to Middle Jurassic Realgrunnen Subgroup and late Palaeozoic successions of the Barents Shelf.
 This will be achieved through a combined field and analytical programme of research.

-- An investigation of the provenance of the Realgrunnen Subgroup to help define the number and scale of systems delivering sand onto the Shelf.
+- An investigation of the provenance of the Realgrunnen Subgroup to help define the number and scale of systems delivering sand onto the shelf.

 - A study of the relative importance of the effects of source-to-sink factors and recurrent late Palaeozoic unconformity development on sandstone reservoir properties.

 - A review of the crystalline basement to improve terrane models and the framework for the interpretation of sandstone provenance studies.